 The storage spaces can be cabinets, shelves, hooks or racks, and they need to be practical and functional.
 They don’t have to be bland either.
 You can use ideas from this article to get some motivation to change up your laundry room and give it a little more personality.

-You always want to plan just a bit of extra storage space, because you never know what you are going to end up wanting to place in a room.
+You always want to plan just a bit of extra storage space when it comes to laundry renovations, because you never know what you are going to end up wanting to place in a room.
 Extra storage gives you more options, and it can always be removed later if you find it isn’t necessary.

 We just mentioned mud rooms, and if you aren’t failure with the concept, the mud room is simply an entry room that allows you to store your dirty shoes, coats and other clothes after time out the rain, snow or mud.
 The laundry room is the perfect place for your mud room, as you can just put the dirty clothes directly into the laundry baskets or washing machine.
 You’ll minimise how much mud and debris you track through the house this way and have everything in one convenient location.

 The laundry room is a very hardworking room.
 That means there will be messes and spills there that will need to be cleaned up on a regular basis.
 The floor is likely to get wet or dirty, so you want a floor that is easy to clean up.
 Tile floors, vinyl tile or stone work really well for laundry rooms, according to The Spruce.
 You don’t want to use laminate, carpet or hardwood, though, as they can be hard to clean up if you have a water spill or leak.

 You want a room that can handle some water issues, as your laundry room is most likely to have them from time to time.
 You might even want to consider installing some sort of drainage in the floor.
 There is no need to be paranoid about water problems in the laundry room, but you should be well prepared for them when considering a laundry renovation.

 7. Make sure there is plenty of ventilation